 We are in the process of a number of exciting improvements to our campus, including enhancements to our technology infrastructure, buildings and common areas.

-This year we will open the first phase of the First Citizens Bank Global Communication Center on the garden level of Jones Library.
+We have opened the first phase of the First Citizens Bank Global Communication Center on the garden level of Jones Library.
 In addition to the professional writing consulting that the college already offers, the center eventually will feature a recording studio for students to produce podcasts and high-quality audio; a space for students to video-record oral presentations and receive expert feedback; and digital workstations that allow students to produce multimedia-rich projects for courses across the curriculum using state-of- the-art software.

 We are one of five campuses selected to participate in a two-year Duke University research project to implement a wellness app for students.